Lago de Sanabria y Sierras Segundera y de Porto

 Geology

 The landscape provides a textbook demonstration of Pleistocene glaciation effects on a granite mountain, with the main lake occupying a classic over-deepened glacial basin dammed by a terminal moraine that impounds the water.
-The surrounding peaks display cirques, aretes, hanging valleys, and roches moutonnees, while scattered erratics and polished rock surfaces record the extent of former ice coverage.
+The surrounding peaks display cirques, arêtes, hanging valleys, and roches moutonnées, while scattered erratics and polished rock surfaces record the extent of former ice coverage.
 The granite bedrock (Hercynian age, approximately 300 million years old) has been differentially weathered, creating the rounded summit profiles and boulder-strewn terrain typical of glaciated granite landscapes.

 Climate And Weather

-The mountain position brings an oceanic-continental transitional climate with heavy precipitation (1,000-1,800 millimeters annually) and cold winters with regular snowfall above 1,400 meters persisting from November through April.
-Summer temperatures remain comfortable at the lake elevation (1,000m) but can be cold on the exposed mountain summits, with frost possible even in June and September at the highest points.
+The mountain position brings an oceanic-continental transitional climate with heavy precipitation (1,000–1,800 millimeters annually) and cold winters with regular snowfall above 1,400 meters persisting from November through April.
+Summer temperatures remain comfortable at the lake elevation (approximately 1,000 m) but can be cold on the exposed mountain summits, with frost possible even in June and September at the highest points.
 The lake rarely freezes completely due to its depth and thermal inertia, though ice can form on smaller mountain lakes and in sheltered bays during prolonged cold periods.

 Human History

 The Sanabria region sustained Celtic and later Roman populations who exploited the mountain resources, with the lake's unusual size attracting myth and legend that persist in local folklore about a submerged village beneath its waters.
-Medieval monasteries including San Martin de Castañeda on the lake shore shaped the surrounding landscape through agricultural development and forest management.
+Medieval monasteries including San Martín de Castañeda on the lake shore shaped the surrounding landscape through agricultural development and forest management.
 Traditional mountain communities practiced transhumance, moving livestock to summer pastures on the high sierra while cultivating the valleys below, a seasonal rhythm that continued into the late 20th century.

 Park History

-Lago de Sanabria was designated a Natural Park in 1978, making it one of the earliest protected areas in Castile and Leon and one of the first in Spain to recognize the importance of glacial landscape heritage.
-The park's boundaries were expanded in subsequent revisions to encompass the full mountain system including the Sierra Segundera and the Porto range, recognizing the ecological connectivity between lake, forest, and mountain habitats.
+Lago de Sanabria was designated a Natural Park in 1978, making it one of the earliest protected areas in Castile and León and one of the first in Spain to recognize the importance of glacial landscape heritage.
+[1] The park's boundaries were expanded in subsequent revisions to encompass the full mountain system including the Sierra Segundera and the Porto range, recognizing the ecological connectivity between lake, forest, and mountain habitats.
 Management addresses challenges including eutrophication pressures on the lake from tourism and agriculture, and the balance between recreation and conservation in the popular lake shore area.

 Major Trails And Attractions

-The ascent to Peña Trevinca (2,127m) provides panoramic views across the mountain plateau with its numerous glacial lakes scattered among the granite peaks.
+The ascent to Peña Trevinca (2,127 m) provides panoramic views across the mountain plateau with its numerous glacial lakes scattered among the granite peaks.
 The lake shore walk offers accessible nature observation with mountain and water views, while boat trips on the lake provide perspective on its impressive dimensions and the surrounding glacial landforms.
 The high-altitude lake circuit connecting several smaller glacial tarns above the main lake offers challenging but rewarding hiking through pristine mountain terrain far from summer crowds.

 Visitor Facilities And Travel